EGR314-Team204/Team-204-EGR-314/ComponentSelect.md

 </tbody>
 </table>

-# Choice: Option 2, LM90CIMM/NOPB
+# Choice: Option 3, TC74A4-3.3V

-**Rationale:** Option 2 seems to align with our project needs because it is an inexpensive component that will sense temperature using 3.3V and through hole mounting.
-We chose this option because it is similar to other components but cheaper and will get delivered faster as well.
+**Rationale:** Option 3 seems to align with our project needs because it is an inexpensive component that will sense temperature using 3.3V and through hole mounting.
+We chose this option because it is similar to other components but cheaper and is used in class making it readily available.

 **<u>Motor Driver</u>**